 The Divine Pantheon of Dual Aspects

 The religious lore of popular D&D settings can be very overwhelming, with dozens to hundreds of gods in play and very little content at hand for players or DMs to become absorbed in an existing set of lore.
-Content on the topic of divine domains and gods is often relatively generic and easy to improvise around so that players can make up their own religion and worship, but this tends to feel less true to life, less structured, and thus harder to become deeply invested in.
-This module aims to provide descriptions of a pantheon of fourteen gods and their associated forms of worship and religious organizations, and it is structured specifically with the goal of giving players a digestible and memorable divine mythos to engage with.
+Content on the topic of divine domains and gods is often relatively generic and easy to improvise around so that players can make up their own religion and worship, but this tends to feel less true-to-life, less structured, and thus harder to become deeply invested in.
+To solve these problems, The Five Corners has a Divine Pantheon of fourteen gods and fourteen divine domains.
+The nature of these gods and the associated forms of worship and religious organizations are structured specifically with the goal of giving players a digestible and memorable divine mythos to engage with.

-In this system, the divine domains are split into opposing pairs, each ruled over by single god with two aspects.
-There are examples of utterly opposed aspects, such as Warlord Koth and Trickster Koth, domains where followers of one aspect tend to despise the ways of the other aspect.
-There are also examples where the two aspects are not enemies but do have implicit opposition, as with Eisen of Knowledge and Eisen of Nature.
-Lastly, there are examples where the lines bleed, as when sea-faring folk see Everlee of the Sky and Everlee of the Ocean as an entwined aspect called Everlee of the Tempest.
-All of the divine domains covered in the Player's Handbook are included, along with five new domains, including Faedris the Gambler (God of Luck) and Faedris the Seer (God of Fate), two aspects that possess a "meta-game" nature tying to D&D as a game system and player experience.
+In this divine pantheon, the domains are split into opposing pairs, each ruled over by a single god with two aspects.
+There are examples of utterly opposed aspects, such as Koth the Warlord and Koth the Trickster, domains wherein followers of one aspect tend to despise the ways of the other aspect.
+There are also examples where the two aspects are not enemies but do have implicit opposition, as with Eisen the World Scholar and Eisen the Steward of Wilds.
+Lastly, there are examples where the lines bleed, as when sea-faring folks see Everlee the Sky Queen and Everlee the Ocean Mother as an entwined aspect called The Tempest Warden.

 Magic of the Leylines

-This is a lore module that provides a thorough systemic breakdown of D&D magic in a kind of Renaissance University academic context.
-It is split into two halves, one player-centric and one DM-centric.
-The module is meant to provide a much deeper engagement for players who are interested in approaching D&D from an angle seen in the works of fantasy authors like Brandon Sanderson and Patrick Rothfuss.
-The module is intended for settings where magic is understood to be a complex and dangerous force, where individuals are legally registered to practice magic in metropolitan regions, and where magical universities, conclaves, and academics are common features of the story.
+The magical lore of The Five Corners is designed to provide a deep engagement for players who are interested in approaching D&D from the angle seen in the works of fantasy authors like Brandon Sanderson and Patrick Rothfuss.
+The setting recognizes magic as a complex and dangerous force, and it is one where individuals are legally registered to practice magic in metropolitan regions and where magical universities, conclaves, and academics are common features of the world’s stories and journeys.

-The player half of the module is built around a publication called the The Dicta Major Arcanum (excerpts seen in the writing sample above), which is a series of essays contributed to by mages of the world describing the general observed laws of magic.
+The player’s point of view of magical lore is The Dicta Major Arcanum, which is a series of essays contributed to by mages of the world describing the general observed laws of magic.
 It covers the reason why some individuals can use magic and others cannot through the Shard Spark that mortals can be born with.
 It describes the Spark Tunings that allow mages to control magic in different ways, such as the Intellect Tuning wielded by Wizards and the Aesthetic Tuning wielded by Bards.
 There are also descriptions of how magic manifests in nature through Magic Residuum (a result of natural forces or the aftermath of incredibly powerful rituals) and how this Residuum can bend the laws of reality, lead to the creation of monstrous beings, or be an integral element of magical ecosystems.

-The DM half of the publication covers the topic of Leylines.
+The DM’s point of view of magical lore regards the Leylines.
 These are literal paths that cross the world in patterns that the players must discover, and they abide by strict laws, connecting to very specific elements of both magic and metaphysics.
 They are tied to the fundamental nature of the world and all who live in it, and they are effectively the "source of magic."
-Knowledge regarding the nature and use of Leylines is generally forbidden or very difficult uncover.
+Knowledge regarding the nature and use of Leylines is generally forbidden or very difficult to uncover.
 There are locus points along the lines where specific magical laws may be interacted with or manipulated.
-Mastering the Leylines and their control points is the key to acquiring magic above 5th level spells and very rare magic items, and so the magic system in this module provides a very tangible incentive to both players and NPCs of the world to engage with the fundamental nature of magic.
+Mastering the Leylines and their control points is the key to acquiring magic above 5th level spells and very rare magic items, and so the magic system in this setting provides a very tangible incentive to both players and NPCs of the world to engage with the fundamental nature of magic.

 The setting is made up of five major regions with vastly different cultures and histories.